Review of the Parnis P523

 While few people have an actual need for a watch presenting the time in four different zones, this timepiece features innovative styling that is bound to attract attention.
 The P523 and its siblings are intended for those who crave a luxury watch but, financially, are not in the position to purchase one.
 The Parnis P523 is recommended.

 In order to provide value, watch companies often cut corners.
-In the survey below, please select the shortcut that you would least like to see.
+In the poll below, please select the shortcut that you would least like to see.